oroinc/documentation/user_guide/data_management_grids.rst

 |

-If more than one filter is active, only the records that meet requirements of ALL the filters are displayed.
-For example, we have filtered the *"All Contacts"* grid so that it would only show Jameses Browns from California.
+If more than one filter is active, only the the records that meet requirements of ALL the filters are displayed.
+For example, we have filtered the *"All Contacts"* grid so that it only shows Jameses Browns from California.

 .. image:: ./img/data_management/grid/grid_02.png